Occupational licensing: Private and market-based alternatives

+These mechanisms generally imposer lower costs on entry and labor mobility than mandatory licensing while still addressing information asymmetries.
+Policy analyses have recommended preferring private certification, bonding, insurance, registration, or market mechanisms over full licensing where risks to public health and safety are not extreme.

 By country

 European Union

 Research funded by the European Commission in 2016 estimated that around 22% of workers in the European Union were affected by occupational licensing.
 This varied significantly between member states, with Germany having the highest proportion (33%) affected, and Denmark the lowest (14%).
 The same paper also found the 'Health and Social Work' sector generally had the most licensing, but in general there was "considerably large variation" in which professions were licensed in different member states.

 In 2005, the EU enacted Directive 2005/36/EC, which "enables the free movement of professionals" across Member States, by allowing licensed workers to have their professional qualifications recognised by other countries in the bloc.
 The European Commission records occupational licensing restrictions across the EU on its Regulated Professions Database.
 The subsequent 'Proportionality Directive' passed in 2018 requires national governments to assess whether new barriers to practice are proportionate to achieve objectives in the public interest.